 In his origin story, Arthur is born as the result of deception, magic, and rape.
 His father, Uther, is High King of the Britons but doesn't have a wife, having fallen deeply in love with the spouse of one of his vassals.
 She is the lovely Igraine, Duchess of Cornwall, reputed to be the most beautiful woman in all of the land.
 At court, when her husband Gorlois sees Uther eyeing up Igraine, he takes her home, and Uther gets furious.

-Uther then goes to war against Cornwall, besieging Gorlois in one castle, while Igraine gets shut up for safety in the seaside fortress of Tintagel.
-However, regardless of the war he's involved in, Uther insists on making Igraine his own, so he convinces the magician-prophet Merlin to help him.
+Uther then rises up against Cornwall, besieging Gorlois in one castle, while Igraine gets shut up for safety in the seaside fortress of Tintagel.
+However, regardless of the conflict he's involved in, Uther insists on making Igraine his own, so he convinces the magician-prophet Merlin to help him.
 Merlin transforms Uther into Gorlois so he can enter Tintagel.
-Thinking that he's her husband, Igraine has sex with Uther, with no one the wiser.
+Thinking that he's her husband, Igraine has intercourse with Uther, with no one the wiser.
 In that one deceptive night, Arthur is conceived.

-While Uther was raping Igraine, his armies were engaging Gorlois's, and they killed Uther's rival.
+While Uther was assaulting Igraine, his armies were engaging Gorlois's, and they slew Uther's rival.
 In the morning, Uther goes out again, assumes his regular guise, and then weds newly widowed Igraine, by then pregnant with his child.

 After marrying Uther, Igraine has a few problems - namely, her two daughters by Gorlois, Morgause and Morgan (later nicknamed "le Fay" for her otherworldly abilities).
 The exact number and names of these girls vary depending on the storyteller, but these are the two most recognized half-sisters of Arthur.
 In truth, they never really know their little bro since he gets raised anonymously in the household of a loyal knight.